Cancain/Healthpuck/README.md

-# Healthpack
+# Healthpuck

 A comprehensive health monitoring application for patients and caregivers, featuring medication tracking, Whoop device integration, and intelligent alerting.

 ## Overview

-Healthpack is a full-stack health management platform that enables:
+Healthpuck is a full-stack health management platform that enables:

 - **Patient Management**: Create and manage patient profiles with caregiver access
 - **Medication Tracking**: Track medications, dosages, and adherence with check-ins